Manchester Airport Liquid Rules 2026: Still 100ml, Not 2 Litres

 Apr, 2026

 The airport has become the latest of a slew of UK hubs to adopt scanner-based rules, and for the traveller passing through the security lane there is great practical difference.
-Tiny tubes, bickering plastic bags, the last-minute battle to pour shampoo into flasks.
-That entire era is coming to a close.
+No more plastic bags, no more unpacking your laptop.
+But the 100ml limit itself is still in force at Manchester, unlike at Heathrow or Gatwick.

 Here’s what has actually changed and what remains the same, plus how to get through faster than most passengers do now.

-The most notable update revolves around liquid allowances and scanning tech, and those two are directly related.
+The most notable update revolves around scanning tech rather than liquid allowances, and it helps to understand why those two are not the same thing.

 Manchester Airport Security 2026: Quick Comparison